NishantkSingh0/RAG_Model/README.md

 GPT-2 uses the context provided by the retrieved information to generate a response to the query.

 ## Question: what is AI
 ## Answer (in a concise and clear manner):
-AI offers a new opportunity for human researchers to develop novel technologies using artificial intelligence to solve complex real-world problems.
+AI is an artificial intelligence that advances technology to recognize human and other forms of behavior, such that human consciousness evolves to become a superior